mchlcrtz/blockchain-node/README.md

 # blockchain-exercise

-Implementation of a blockchain data structure in JavaScript
+Simple implementation of a blockchain data structure in JavaScript.
+This is not a complete implementation and is not secure.